eaamankwah/machine-learning-engineering-portfolio/README.md

 ## Certificate of Completion

-You can see the [MLEFundamental Course Certificate](https://github.com/eaamankwah/Certificates/blob/main/Udacity-Fundamental-course-in-the%20AWS-Machine-Learning-Scholarship.pdf)
+You can see the [MLE Fundamental Course Certificate](https://github.com/eaamankwah/Certificates/blob/main/Udacity-Fundamental-course-in-the%20AWS-Machine-Learning-Scholarship.pdf)

-You can see the [MLE Nanodegre](https://github.com/eaamankwah/Certificates/blob/main/Udacity_MLEND_certificate.pdf)
+You can see the [MLE Nanodegree](https://github.com/eaamankwah/Certificates/blob/main/Udacity_MLEND_certificate.pdf)